mkobuolys/flutter-design-patterns/assets/markdown/interpreter.md

 ### IExpression

-An interface which defines the _interpret()_ method to be implemented by the terminal and nonterminal expression classes.
+An interface that defines the _interpret()_ method to be implemented by the terminal and nonterminal expression classes.

 ```
 abstract interface class IExpression {